 Loren rubbed his chin, considering.
 He must remove Willem.
 The king’s chamberlain, lover, and secret mage was all that stood between him and the intricate plans he had for Rafael.
 But if Willem were more powerful than he seemed—

 No. Willem was a boy.
 In the old days he would have barely become an adept by now: so Loren had been at Willem’s age in the Unspoken Ancient Sorceric Order of Presshe, of which none knew but those party to its mysteries.
-Now Loren was a hawk-level master, the first practitioner to come to the Presshian throne, and no mere lad of seventeen could stand against him, for all his posturing as man and mage.
+Now Loren was a hawk-level master, the first practitioner to come to the Presshian throne, and no mere lad of nineteen could stand against him, for all his posturing as man and mage.

 He rose and went about the manor, collecting a few tools and the unassuming stableman’s garb he wore when slipping unobtrusively into the city.
 He knew the location of Willem’s lair now, at least, and Loren had mastered a hundred spells to unravel even the most strenuously enchanted entrance-protection charms.
 Once within the hidden chamber he had merely to locate and destroy Willem’s heartstone, scattering the boy’s magic to the lands, skies, and seas.
 Then, with the obstruction of the mage thus removed, Rafael would be his.
 Shap, too, but despite what he told his slavering, empire-hungry councillors the prospect of ruling the rolling lands of the northern kingdom held little appeal compared to his true prize.
 Soon, within five days’ time, Loren would “arrive” early in Shap and claim his due, and the throbbing power of King Rafael’s mighty manhood would be his at last.